guerzon/guerzon.github.io/_posts/2023-05-28-Playing-around-with-Google-Kubernetes-Engine.md

   - prometheus.cloud.sreafterhours.com
 EOF
 ```

+This would use the first entry as the canonical name, and of course the entries under `dnsNames` would be added as the [cert SAN](https://knowledge.digicert.com/solution/SO9440.html).

 Create a single ingress resource for Grafana and Prometheus, and route to corresponding backend using the CNI in the request: